-- Using the idea of sampling to evaluate a position was used previously for other games such as 6x6 Othello [Abramson'90]. - Proven to be successful on a few games. - Very successful on computer Go. - Not very successful on some games. - Not currently outperform alpha-beta based programs on Chess or Chess-like games. - Performance becomes better when the game is going to converge, namely the endgame phase. - Need a good random playout strategy that can simulate the average behavior of the current position efficiently. - On a bad position, do not try to always get the best play. - On a good position, try to usually get the best play. - It is still an art to find out what coefficients to set. - Need a theory to efficiently find out the values of the right coefficients. - It also depends on the speed of your simulation.
+- Using the idea of sampling to evaluate a position was used previously for other games such as 6x6 Othello [Abramson'90]. - Proven to be successful on a few games. - Very successful on computer Go. - Not very successful on some games. - Not currently greatly outperform alpha-beta based programs on Chess or Chess-like games. - Performance becomes better when the game is going to converge, namely the endgame phase. - Need a good random playout strategy that can simulate the average behavior of the current position efficiently. - On a bad position, do not try to always get the best play. - On a good position, try to usually get the best play. - It is still an art to find out what coefficients to set. - Need a theory to efficiently find out the values of the right coefficients. - It also depends on the speed of your simulation.

-- The "reliability" of a Monte-Carlo simulation depends on the number of trials it performs. - The rate of convergence is important. - Do enough number of trials, but not too much for the sake of saving computing time. - Adding more knowledge can slow down each simulation trial. - There should be a tradeoff between the amount of knowledge added and the number of trials performed. - Similar situation in searching based approach: - ▶ How much time should one spent on computing the evaluating function for the leaf nodes? - ▶ How much time should one spent on searching deeper? - Knowledge, or patterns, about Go can be computed off-lined using statistical learning or deep learning.
+- The "reliability" of a Monte-Carlo simulation depends on the number of trials it performs. - The rate of convergence is important. - Do enough number of trials, but not too much for the sake of saving computing time. - Adding more knowledge can slow down each simulation trial. - There should be a tradeoff between the amount of knowledge added and the number of trials performed. - Similar situation in searching based approach: - ▶ How much time should one spent on computing the evaluating function for the leaf nodes? - ▶ How much time should one spent on searching deeper? - Another witness on how the art of tradeoff governs the design of a complex system. - Knowledge, or patterns, about Go can be computed off-lined using statistical learning or deep learning.